The first time someone showed me the standing Kimura attack I was pretty skeptical…

 It’s become a go-to staple of standing grappling, and if you don’t know about it then you’re probably going to get caught by it at some point.

-Knowledge is power, so here’s a clip from my Grapplearts Step-by-Step Submissions app for iPhone, iPad, Android and Kindle about how to do the standing Kimura properly.
+Knowledge is power, so here’s a clip from the Step-by-Step Submissions module in the Grapplearts BJJ Master App for iPhone, iPad, and Android about how to do the standing Kimura properly.

 Make sure you watch the whole video, including the safety precautions near the end, because it’s pretty easy to hurt your training partner if you spaz out and apply this particular submission recklessly or incorrectly.

-P.S.
-This technique comes from my Step-by-Step Submissions app for smartphones and tablets.
-It contains 42 high percentage submission techniques broken down for you in easy-to-follow steps.
-It’s received rave reviews, and at just $3.99 it’s an absolute bargain.
+This instructional contains 42 high percentage submission techniques broken down for you in easy-to-follow steps.
+It’s received rave reviews, the first 3 techniques are free, and at just $3.99 for the whole thing it’s an absolute bargain!